-You’ll need an Economic Operator Registration and Identification (EORI) number starting with GB to continue importing goods.
+You'll need an Economic Operator Registration and Identification (EORI) number starting with GB to continue exporting goods.

-Step 2 Decide who will make the import declarations
+Step 2 Decide who will make the export declarations

 You can hire someone to deal with customs for you, or you can do it yourself.

-You may also be able to use the Common Transit Convention (CTC) to simplify how your goods pass through customs and when you pay customs duties.
+You may be able to use the Common Transit Convention (CTC) to simplify how your goods pass through customs and when your importer pays customs duties.

-Step 4 Check the rate of tax and duty you’ll need to pay
+Step 3 Check the rate of tax and duty for your goods

-Step 5 Check what you need to do for the type of goods you import
+Step 4 Check what you need to do for the type of goods you export

 There might be other things you need to do, depending on what you're exporting.

 - Check if the rules about licences and certificates for your type of goods will change